 Personalized, one-on-one support through early recovery and beyond.

 Many people I work with recognize that their substance use has become a problem, yet still hope they can control or moderate it.
-When those efforts fall short, coaching can be a powerful, non-judgmental space to explore both the challenges and the real possibilities of creating a life without drugs or alcohol.
+When those efforts fall short, coaching can be a powerful clear concise way to explore both the challenges and the real possibilities of creating a life without drugs or alcohol.

-• I draw on more than 31 years of lived recovery and professional experience to share what works—and what doesn’t.
+I draw on more than 31 years of lived recovery and professional experience to share what works—and what doesn’t.
 Together, we identify and dismantle limiting belief systems that hold you back, replacing them with insight, clarity, and practical action.
 Who you are today does not limit who you can become.
-Real change requires honesty, humility, willingness, and commitment, and coaching offers a structure to support that process.
+Real change requires honesty, humility, willingness, and commitment.
+Coaching offers inspiration and structure to support this evolutionary process.

-• Whether you are actively using or already in recovery, we work together to develop a realistic, individualized strategy that supports your overall well-being.
+Whether you’re curious about sobriety or already in recovery, we work together to develop a realistic, individualized strategy that supports your overall well-being.
 There is no one-size-fits-all solution.
 Your plan is shaped by your history, experiences, belief systems, successes, and perceived failures.
 By deconstructing personal narratives, new insights emerge—clarifying what has kept you stuck and what will help you rebuild a meaningful, sustainable life.

-• Coaching sessions typically take place once a week for one hour, and are available in-person, by phone, or via video conference, with brief check-ins during the week as needed.
-Initial coaching engagements usually last two to three months, though the timeframe may be longer depending on your needs.
+Coaching sessions typically take place once a week for one hour or more if needed and are available in-person, by phone, or via video conference, with check-ins during the week as needed.
+Initial coaching engagements usually last two to three months, though the time frame may be longer or shorter depending on your needs.

 In our work together, we review your life, complete a thoughtful assessment, and develop a clear, actionable recovery strategy.
-The process is straightforward but not easy—discipline and commitment are essential, as they are with any meaningful goal.
+The process is straightforward—discipline and commitment are essential, as they are with any meaningful goal.
 The methods I use are time-tested, practical, and rooted in principles that support lasting, whole-life recovery.

 Family coaching provides a space to demystify the recovery process and raise awareness of family dynamics that may no longer be serving anyone.
 These patterns are often long-standing and, in some cases, have existed for generations.
 This work is not about blame or fault—it is about awareness.
 Once awareness is present, change becomes possible.